bagustris/deep-mlp-ser/readme.md

     source activate REPO_NAME

-To reproduce result in , run each related Python file.
+To reproduce the result, run each related Python file.

 ## License